OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Land Explorer for IPA/Land_Explorer_for_IPA.md

 IPA users can examine detailed expression patterns across human tissues directly from IPA's Isoform Views.

-From IPA's Isoforms View for your gene of interest, click **"View Expression in Land Explorer"** to open the web portal, displaying expression information for your gene.
+From IPA's Isoforms View for your gene of interest, click **"View GTEx human tissue expression (Land Explorer)"** to open the web portal, displaying expression information for your gene.

 ![image_Isoforms2GTEx](../images/Isoforms2GTEx.png)